ak18akashrajr/Stock-Price-Prediction/README.md

 # Stock Price Prediction

 Welcome to the Stock Price Prediction project!
 This repository contains tools and code for predicting stock prices using machine learning models.
 Whether you're a data enthusiast, trader, or just curious about stock price forecasting, this project aims to provide insights and tools to help you make informed decisions.
+ --Here I've Used MSFT Stocks to predict using LSTM--

 ## Introduction